 Sweet Potato Coconut Curry Soup Tips

-• Cut sweet potatoes into small, even pieces.
+• Chop veggies small: carrots, red pepper, onion, and sweet potatoes into even pieces.

-• Use regular coconut milk.
-It helps with the spice and makes it creamy.
-Light coconut milk won’t thicken, cream of coconut is too sweet, and coconut cream is too strong.
+• Use regular coconut milk for creaminess (light won’t thicken, cream of coconut is too sweet, coconut cream is too strong).

 Adding vegetable stock and coconut milk to the pan; seasoning and bringing to a boil; simmering until thickened; adding kale and stirring until tender.